a

 How can theatre’s aesthetic form challenge ethical issues?

-Rooted in movement design, this performance shifted from a panoramic to a panoptic space.
-The hospital set, stripped of doors and walls, allowed characters to move freely into the patient’s room, underscoring the tension between freedom and control.
-The design enhanced this sense of omnipresent surveillance, creating a constant sense of observation.
-The patient’s stillness contrasted sharply with the surrounding movement, raising the question, “How does stillness, under constant observation, become an act of resistance?”
-Ken Harrison’s immobility asserted his bodily autonomy, while the active characters, paradoxically, appeared constrained by their own actions.
-Through this progression, we hoped to bring the audience to reflect not just on the aesthetic, but also on the deeper ethical implications of control, power, and resistance.
+Rooted in movement design, the performance shifted from a panoramic to a panoptic space.
+The hospital set, stripped of doors and walls, allowed characters to move freely, highlighting the tension between freedom and control.
+The patient’s stillness contrasted with surrounding movement, raising the question: “How can stillness become an act of resistance under constant observation?”
+Ken Harrison’s immobility asserted his bodily autonomy, while active characters, paradoxically, appeared constrained by their own actions.

 Awards

-- Best Directing and Best Actor from the 14th Iran International University Theatre Festival (IIUTF) – 2011
+• Best Directing and Best Actor from the 14th Iran International University Theatre Festival (IIUTF) – 2011

 Venues & Dates

-- Molavi Theatre, Ground Hall, Tehran, Iran – June and July 2011
+• Molavi Theatre, Ground Hall, Tehran, Iran – June and July 2011

-- Iranshahr Theatre, Nazarezadeh Hall, Tehran, Iran – November and December 2014
+• Iranshahr Theatre, Nazarezadeh Hall, Tehran, Iran – November and December 2014

-- Fadjr International Theatre Festival (FITF), Tehran, Iran – Featured in the 33rd International Category – February 2015
+• Fadjr International Theatre Festival (FITF), Tehran, Iran – Featured in the 33rd International Category – February 2015

 Cast